-Tips to make your charitable fundraiser stand out, get donations, and make a big impact for the causes you care about with Peer to Peer Fundraising!
+Tips to make your charitable fundraiser stand out!
+Get donations, and make a big impact for the causes you care about with Peer to Peer Fundraising!

 Believe it or not, starting a peer-to-peer fundraiser can be even better for nonprofit organizations than just writing them a big check.
-The reason is that you’re helping to spread the word about their work in your community and getting people engaged in their work.
+The reason is that you’re helping to spread the word about their work in your community and getting people engaged.
 You’re helping their message reach new audiences and giving them new donors.
 Those new donors are worth more than their weight in gold to nonprofits.

 If you’d like to start a peer-to-peer fundraiser for a nonprofit you care about, or are in the midst of one, we’ve compiled some tips for you.
-We want to help you make the most of your peer-to-peer fundraiser raise money, get your friends involved and make a difference!
+We want to help you make the most of your peer-to-peer fundraiser.
+May you raise money, get your friends involved, and make a difference with these!

 1. Make it personal